Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Models

-The Chirikov standard map in the form
+The Chirikov standard map \cite{Chirikov,Lichtenberg,Meiss} in the form

 is examined.
-Its phase space portraits are displayed in Fig.~\ref{figA} for a few values of the nonlinear parameter $K$.
-Global chaos occurs for $K>K_c\simeq 0.97163540631$.\cite{Greene,MacKay2} The map can also exhibit sticky behaviour, which means that the orbit may look quite regular for some time and only after a sufficiently large number of iterations $n$ its chaotic features start to be clearly visible (a transition from temporarily regular behaviour to apparently chaotic variations at some $n_0$, i.e. the orbit might be easily missclasified if $N_{\rm max}\simeq n_0$).
-An example of such a situation is shown in Fig.~\ref{figB}.
-The mLE seems to slowly decrease to zero at first [convergence plots in Fig.~\ref{figB} (a) and (c)], but at $n\approx 2500$ it suddenly starts to increase and plateaus at a positive nonzero value.
-The stickiness is also clearly visible in the time series of $p_n$ [Fig.~\ref{figB} (e)], which looks very regular at first, but then starts to oscillate wildly.
-Contrary to this, the convergence plot of a regular orbit [Fig.~\ref{figB} (b)] exhibits an $n^{-1}$ decrease, clearly visible in a log-log plot [Fig.~\ref{figB} (d)] as a straight line with slope equal to $-1$, indicating that $\lambda_1\rightarrow 0$ when $n\rightarrow\infty$.
-The time series of $p_n$ is also completely regular for the whole range of $n$ that it was iterated in (only a part is displayed in Fig.~\ref{figB} (f) for the sake of clarity).
+It is conservative and governed by a single nonlinear parameter $K$.
+Global chaos occurs for $K>K_c\simeq 0.97163540631$ \cite{Greene,MacKay2}.
+This map can also exhibit, besides strictly regular and chaotic, also sticky behavior \cite{Afraimovich}, which means that the orbit may look quite regular for some time and only after a sufficiently large number of iterations $n$ its chaotic features start to be clearly visible (a transition from temporarily regular behavior to apparently chaotic variations at some $n_0$, i.e. the orbit might be easily missclasified if $N_{\rm max}\simeq n_0$).
+An example of such situation is shown in Fig.~\ref{figB}.
+The mLE seems to slowly decrease to zero at first [convergence plots in Fig.~\ref{figB} (a) and (c)], but at $n\approx n_0 = 2500$ it suddenly starts to increase and plateaus at a positive nonzero value.
+The stickiness is also clearly visible in the time series of $p_n$ [Fig.~\ref{figB} (e)], which looks regular at first, but then starts to oscillate roughly.
+Contrary to this, the convergence plot of a purely regular orbit [Fig.~\ref{figB} (b)] exhibits an $n^{-1}$ decrease, clearly visible in a log-log plot [Fig.~\ref{figB} (d)] as a straight line, indicating that $\lambda_1\rightarrow 0$ when $n\rightarrow\infty$.
+The time series of $p_n$ is also completely regular for the whole range of $n$ that it was iterated in [only a part is displayed in Fig.~\ref{figB} (f) for the sake of clarity].

+It was verified for several randomly chosen initial conditions and values of $K$ that collecting the mLE after $N_{\rm max}=10^4$ iterations is sufficient for the purpose of this work, and hence is employed hereinafter.
+While there might happen orbits that exhibit stickiness for a longer time, even greater than $10^4$ iterations, or that are initially chaotic but then stick near a resonant island for some time, leading to false classifications, these instances are not frequent enough to obscure the overall statistical picture revealed herein.
+An analysis of outliers is hence out of scope of the current research.

-It was verified for some randomly chosen initial conditions and values of $K$ that collecting the mLE after $10^4$ iterations is sufficient for the purpose of this work.
-Moreover, in the estimation of the HE it was chosen to discard the first 4000 iterations due to a possibility of encountering sticky behaviour, i.e. for the DMA algorithm a time series of $p_n$ with $n\in[4000,10\,000]$ is used; $p_n$ is employed as $x_n$ is monotonic, hence yielding $H=1$.
+In the estimation of $H$ it was chosen to discard the first 4000 iterations due to a possibility of encountering sticky behavior, i.e. for the DMA algorithm a $p_n$ time series of total length 6000, with $n\in(4000,10\,000]$, $n\in\mathbb{N}$, is used; $p_n$ is employed as $x_n$ is monotonic, hence yielding $H=1$ \cite{Katsev}.